argonne-lcf/ALCF_Hands_on_HPC_Workshop/couplingSimulationML/SmartSim/README.md

 The examples below make use of this environment.
 You can activate it by executing
 ```
-module load conda/2022-...
+module load conda/2022-09-08
 conda activate /path/to/ssim_env
 ```

 Please note that this environment does not contain all the modules available with the base env from the `conda/2022-09-08` module, however it contains many of the essential packages, such as PyTorch, TensorFlow, Horovod, and MPI4PY.
-If you wish to expand upon this Conda env, feel free to clone it or build your own version of it following this [installation script](installation/install_ssimEnv_Polaris.sh) and executing it with the command
+If you wish to expand upon this Conda env, feel free to clone it or build your own version of it following this [installation script](Polaris/Installation/build_SSIM_Polaris_SDL2022.sh) and executing it with the command
 ```
-source install_ssimEnv_Polaris.sh /path/to/conda/env
+source build_SSIM_Polaris_SDL2022.sh /path/to/conda/env
 ```
 It is recommended you build the Conda env inside a project space rather than your home space on ALCF systems because it will produce a lot of files and consume disk space.